ravijanjam/qkw/README.md

 * Save/retrieve the script formatted as a string, as it is to/from a file.
 * Use this as a _clipboard_ to store the stdout/stderr for inspection or analysis.

 For example:

 In different environments, say in linux flavors, one might be repeating the same functionality, but with a different set of commands.
-Say there are two bashrc files, one for ubuntu, and one for opensuse labeled in two _cmd_ tables with the same names.
-It's enough if the end user just executes(sources) the tag bashrc, which potentially is the first operation a user would prefer doing in an OS because it helps setup the environment.
+One of the first things a user would like to do in linux is to have their _bashrc_ configured with their personal set of commands.
+Using this tool it becomes easy, by saving under two C-tables, say one for _ubuntu_, and one for _opensuse_.
+It's enough if the end user just retrieves and executes(sources) the tag bashrc.

 <br>